View Document Text

 trades for large blocks of accounts.
 See “Trade Aggregation & Rotation” below.
 Nevertheless,

-commission than other clients and may lose the ability to be aggregated with other clients for
+than other clients and may lose the ability to be aggregated with other clients for trade execution.
+If

-Oak Ridge will still trade with a different brokerage firm and “step out” the trade to the directed
+Ridge will still trade with a different brokerage firm and “step out” the trade to the directed broker

-broker (see below).
-All clients, including those in wrap fee programs, will pay commissions
+(see below).
+All clients, including those in wrap fee programs, will pay commissions (references to

-(references to commissions throughout include price mark-ups and mark-downs) on these
+commissions throughout include price mark-ups and mark-downs) on these trades.
+Oak Ridge

-trades.
-Oak Ridge believes that the benefits of the trade aggregation can in certain
+believes that the benefits of the trade aggregation can in certain circumstances, especially prevalent

 Trade Aggregation & Rotation

-one or more Equity Strategies), orders for multiple accounts may be aggregated and traded in
+or more Equity Strategies), orders for multiple accounts may be aggregated and traded in one or

-one or more blocks.
-Accounts where Oak Ridge has trading discretion will be “blocked”
+more blocks.
+Accounts where Oak Ridge has trading discretion will be “blocked” together with

-together with some directed brokerage accounts.
-A single broker-dealer will execute a full block
+some directed brokerage accounts.
+A single broker-dealer will execute a full block but will “step

-but will “step out” a portion or portions of the resultant trade in favor of one or more different
+out” a portion or portions of the resultant trade in favor of one or more different broker-dealers that

-multiple accounts are traded with a single broker at the same time, but account-specific trades
+accounts are traded with a single broker at the same time, but account-specific trades will not be

 Some firms do not allow Oak Ridge to step out transactions for clients.
 In those cases, we will